danicodedev/hack-talismanonline/README.md

 # hack-talismanonline
-A mod menu for talisman online private server
+A mod menu for talisman online private server. :)